Dominien/agentic-orchestration-layer-model/README.md

 - A single **Generic SQL Tool (`run_readonly_sql`)** is provided.
 - The Agent learns the schema from `database_schema.md` and writes valid SQL to answer *any* question.

-### 3. Computation (E2B Sandbox)
+### 3. Computation & Logic (E2B Sandbox)
 The "Calculator".
 - LLMs are bad at math and logic execution.
 - A **Python Sandbox Tool (`run_python`)** is provided.
+- **File System**: The agent can read local files via `read_file` to analyze code or logs.
 - The Agent sends code to this secure environment to perform aggregations, tax calculations, and data processing.

+### 4. Visualization (`render_dashboard`)
+The "Presenter".
+- The agent doesn't just output text.
+- It can dynamically render React components using the `render_dashboard` tool.
+- Supported Widgets: Bar Charts, Line Charts, Pie Charts, Stat Cards, and Progress Bars (defined in `visualization_capabilities.md`).

 ### 4. Knowledge Base (`/knowledge`)
 The "Instructions".
+The agent reads these files to understand its world:
+1.  `database_schema.md`: The map of all SQL tables and columns.
+2.  `business_rules.md`: Law of the land (Tax rates, permissions).
+3.  `agent_memory.md`: Learned lessons from previous errors (Self-correction).
+4.  `visualization_capabilities.md`: Documentation on which UI widgets are available.
+5.  `safety_policy.md`: The output filters and triangulation requirements.

-- `business_rules.md` is simply updated.
+`business_rules.md` is simply updated.
 The Agent reads the new rule next time it runs and adapts immediately.

 ---